Object-oriented Neural Programming (OONP) for Document Understanding: Learning

 where $N$ stands for the number of instances, $T_i$ stands for the number of steps in decision process for the $i^\text{th}$ instance, $\pi_t^{(i)}[\cdot]$ stands for the probabilities of the feasible actions at $t$ from the stochastic policy, and $a^\star_t$ stands fro the ground truth action in step $t$.

 With reinforcement learning, the supervision is given as rewards during the decision process, for which an extreme case is to give the final reward at the end of the decision process by comparing the generated ontology and the ground truth, e.g., where the $\textsf{match}(\textsf{M}^{T_i}_\text{obj}, \calG_i)$ measures the consistency between the ontology of in $\textsf{M}^{T_i}_\text{obj}$ and the ground truth $\calG^\star$.
 We can use any policy search algorithm to maximize the expected total reward.
 With the commonly used REINFORCE~\cite{williams92-reinforce} for training, the gradient is given by When \OONP is applied to real-world tasks, there is often quite natural SL and RL.
-More specifically, for ``static ontology" one can often infer some of the right actions at certain time steps by observing the final ontology based on some basic assumption, e.g., \begin{itemize} \item the system should New an object the first time it is mentioned, \item the system should put an extracted string (say, that for \name ) into the right property of right object at the end of the string. \end{itemize} For those that can not be fully reverse-engineered, say the categorical properties of an object (e.g., \texttt{Type} for event objects), we have to resort to RL to determine the time of decision, while we also need SL to train \pn on the content of the decision.
+More specifically, for ``static ontology" one can often infer some of the right actions at certain time steps by observing the final ontology based on some basic assumption, e.g., \begin{itemize} \item the system should New an object the first time it is mentioned, \item the system should put an extracted string (say, that for \name ) into the right property of right object at the end of the string. \end{itemize} For those that can not be fully reverse-engineered, say the categorical properties of an object (e.g., \texttt{Type} for event objects), we have to resort to RL\footnote{ A more detailed exposition of this idea can be found in \cite{liuxg2018}, where RL is used for training a multi-label classifier of text } to determine the time of decision, while we also need SL to train \pn on the content of the decision.
 Fortunately it is quite straightforward to combine the two learning paradigms in optimization.
 More specifically, we maximize this combined objective where $ \mathcal{J}_{\sf SL}$ and $ \mathcal{J}_{RL}$ are over the parameters within their own supervision mode and $\lambda$ coordinates the weight of the two learning mode on the parameters they share.
 Equation~\ref{e:combined} actually indicates a deep coupling of supervised learning and reinforcement learning, since for any episode the samples of actions related to RL might affect the inputs to the models under supervised learning.

 For dynamical ontology (see Section \ref{s:babi} for example), it is impossible to derive most of the decisions from the final ontology since they may change over time.
 For those, we have to rely mostly on the supervision at the time step to train the action (supervised mode) or count on the model to learn the dynamics of the ontology evolution by fitting the final ground truth.
 Both scenarios are discussed in Section \ref{s:babi} on a synthetic task.